flyingfisher/node-http-proxy/README.md

 Add this ability for meteor in this moment
 (version 0.6.4 still not support ROOT_URL, so I change proxy code to avoid this problem)

+This is forked from master, and until now, websocket can not pass through if use node 0.10.X This works fine with websocket under node 0.8.17 which I used now

+<a href="https://github.com/visionmedia/n">n</a> is a great node version maintain tool

 normal usage:
 ```js
 var httpProxy = require('seafish-http-proxy-meteor');